 Accommodation includes good quality (3 star) hotel based accommodation for the 'briefing' and 'debrief' sections of the itinerary, as well as homestay accommodation in Mas Village.
 Homestay accommodations are of very good quality, with predominantly twin share rooms, western style bathrooms, air conditioning, and secure, lockable rooms.
 All accommodations have undergone thorough checks and audits by Senior Management to ensure they are safe, suitable and meet the requirements for the programme.
-Accommodations in Bali have received excellent feedback from Senior Management and feedback from previous guests and are of much higher quality than accommodations used in the Fiji Islands.
-Think Pacific staff will also reside within separate rooms within the homestays to offer support within walking distance from the students.
+Accommodations in Bali have received excellent feedback from Senior Management and feedback from previous guests.